learn-co-curriculum/cssi-prework-javascript-objects/README.md

 # JavaScript Objects

+## Objectives
+* Identify and use proper JavaScript Object Syntax
+* Access Object Properties using square bracket notation
+* Explain the difference between, and use, Object Literals and Object Constructors
+* Create and Use methods in objects
+* Get a general overview of JavaScript Object Notation (JSON)

 Up to this point we've learned about arrays, which were described as buckets that can store multiple variables of mixed data types.
 Arrays are ordered lists, and can be accessed with a numeric index.

 ```js